abcastaner/abcastaner/README.md

 ### About me:

-- 🔭 I’m currently investigating the relationship between political affiliation and COVID-19 infections.
+- 🔭 I’m interested in biology, policy, and data science.
-- 🌱 I’m currently studying machine learning with Bayesian Additive Regression Trees.
+- 🌱 Most recently learning: ML with Bayesian Additive Regression Trees
 - 📫 How to reach me: Email me!

 ### Projects: